SPRAGE/kiteticker-async/docs/api/errors.md

 # Error Handling Documentation

-This document provides comprehensive information about error types, handling patterns, and best practices when using kiteticker-async.
+This document provides comprehensive information about error types, handling patterns, and best practices when using kiteticker-async-manager.

 ## Error Types